Gimi818/InsuranceCompany/README.md

     Step 2 :
     POST localhost:8080/token
-    Enter username and password to get token.
+    Enter your username and password to get the token.
     JSON:
     {"username":"User",
     "password":"Password"}